damiso15/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 0-square_matrix_simple.py - Write a function that computes the square value of all integers of a matrix.
 * 1-search_replace.py  - Write a function that replaces all occurrences of an element by another in a new list.
+* 2-uniq_add.py - Write a function that adds all unique integers in a list (only once for each integer).